-Leaving Marrakech we jump in a mini bus.
+Leaving Marrakech we jump on a minibus.
 I distinctly remember it was a twisty journey as my travel sickness creeps up on me.
 Never a good start to a mountain hike!
-After an hour and 40 minutes, we arrive at the start point Imi Oughlad.
+After an hour and 40 minutes, we arrive at the start point in the Atlas Mountains Imi Oughlad.

 I booked my hike in the gorgeous summer month of July.
 Thinking that it wouldn’t be as cold at the top of the mountain.
-But this lead to another issue.
+But this leads to another issue.

 Thank goodness for the walnut trees, we can stop under for some shade and drink water.
-I think we have only been walking 30 minutes.
-Wow this heat really makes it tough.
+I think we have only been walking for 30 minutes.
+Wow, this heat really makes it tough.

-Honestly, some of them sound so real, it’s very amusing and takes your mind off the challenge.
+Honestly, some of them sound so real, it’s very amusing and takes your mind off trekking.
 The first herd of goats had some seriously over-protective dogs with them.
 Really snarling at us as we walked by, I guess just doing their job.
 Deep breaths and keep walking.
-Phew I made it!

 Arriving at our gite is a fantastic feeling, it’s basic but there’s a hot shower and the food is amazing.
 Which is all you want after a day’s hike.
 Shortly after we arrived there was a crazy downpour, wow good timing!
 But a few hours later the sky clears and darkness creeps in.

-And more you stare the more you see.
+And more you stare up the more stars you see.
 So we all dragged our mattresses outside and spent the night under the stars.
 With the rule if anyone woke up and felt rain they had to wake everyone else up too!

 - And secondly, don’t get too close to the goats, you never know who is watching you!

 - And a special sleeping bag tip, dedicated to one of our group.
-When buying a sleeping bag, check it is for adults not children!!!
+When buying a sleeping bag, check it is for adults, not children!!!

-Day 2 – tizi oussem to ArmEd
+Day 2 – Tizi Oussem to ArmEd

 HIKING TIME – 6-7 HOURS

 It’s a beautiful day, lovely and warm.
 Not quite as hot as Day 1!
 The hike today starts straight uphill, which is always a great way to wake yourself up.
 Now one of my favourite stops.
 Fresh orange juice seems to be available everywhere in the Atlas Mountains.

 After the amazing orange juice break, we then have the steepest path to climb.
-It’s a switch back path, perfect because you can’t see how far you have to go!
-And more importantly lots of mini breaks to breath and drink more water.
+It’s a switchback path, perfect because you can’t see how far you have to go!
+And more importantly, lots of mini breaks to breath and drink more water.

 Lunch stop is 4 hours into the hike, at a dizzy height of 2,930m/9,613ft.
 The high altitude is making the air is so much thinner than before.
 There’s a great chance to chill and enjoy the view.
-More importantly you can see where you are going next and it’s all downhill.
+More importantly, you can see where you are going next and it’s all downhill.
 It’s a good hour break for lunch again which is fantastic, chance to recharge your energy and catch your breath.

 Arriving at about 4 pm, it’s the normal queue for the shower, then you have time to explore the local Berber village in the Atlas Mountains.
 There is also a walk right to the top of the village with a 360 degrees view.